nolanhergert/EasyLED/src/README.md

 Website:
   * Should some kind of auto-generation if needed for the build process to save copy/pasting work.
 However, should be able to do the same process/page for each strip.
   * Am I running out of RAM?
 If so, load <static> website from PROGMEM (flash) https://arduino-esp8266.readthedocs.io/en/latest/PROGMEM.html.
 See how slow this is?
 To speed things up, maybe allow caching but need to play with etags to invalidate cache on new page update?

+=== Some remaining easy ===
 Also try to make the ESP8266 set up so android/others don't complain about not having web access and boot you off the network when on home wifi.
-  * It's a setting on Android/iPhone to accept this
+  * It's a setting on Android/iPhone to accept this.
+Just need to record some setup

+=== Notes ===
+== Wifi Management ==
+Might want to use this pre-done thing instead: https://github.com/rjwats/esp8266-react
-Allow to set wifi credentials and whether to connect to a home wifi instead.
+  * Allow to set wifi credentials and whether to connect to a home wifi instead.

 Should have a way to reset EEPROM settings back to normal, externally controllable without opening hot glue case?